Ativi/msvsdasms/week5/README5.md

 2. Verilog Generation:-

-- Open the terminal in the your folder name -gen directory and do make sky130hd_verilog to generate the Verilog files.
+- Open the terminal in the your folder name -gen directory and do make sky130hd_verilog to generate the Verilog files

 ![image](https://user-images.githubusercontent.com/68071764/226058221-cccd2789-031f-41b5-9577-7c610703a602.png)